tangowithcode/tango_with_django_2/manuscript/chapter-git.md

 This example shows that a `README.md` file has been updated or created from the latest pull.

 E> ### Getting an Error?
 E> If you receive `fatal: Not a git repository (or any of the parent directories): .git`, you're not in the correct directory.
-You need `cd` to your local workspace directory -- the one in which you cloned your repository to.
-The majority of Git commands only work when you're in a Git repository.
+You need `cd` to your local repository directory -- the one in which you cloned your repository to. **The majority of Git commands only work when you're in a Git repository.**

 T> ### Pull before you Push!
 T> Always `git pull` on your local copy of your repository before you begin to work. **Always!**